ILLIXR/ILLIXR/plugins/boba_immersive/README.md

 `boba_immersive` adds physics-based Gaussian digital twin support to ILLIXR, using [Boba](https://jianxiapyh.github.io/Boba-project-page/) as the simulation and rendering backend.
-Boba remains upstream, while ILLIXR manages XR input, switchboard exchange, stereo-frame submission, and process lifecycle.

-For the current Quest 3 MVP, ALVR supplies the Quest-side OpenXR client and the network pipeline that carries tracking/controller input to the PC and rendered frames back to the headset.
-ALVR's PC endpoint is a SteamVR driver, so the `boba_quest` profile uses SteamVR as its OpenXR runtime.
-Monado alone does not provide this Quest-to-PC bridge; an equivalent Monado deployment would require a separate streaming stack with a Quest client and a Monado-compatible PC endpoint.
-ILLIXR's existing Monado support is unchanged.

-At runtime, `boba_immersive` launches the existing Boba Quest application as a child process, forwards Quest controller/view input from the ILLIXR switchboard, and publishes Boba's rendered output as `stereo_frame`.
-The `openxr_quest_controller` plugin consumes that frame and submits it through the SteamVR OpenXR runtime for delivery to the Quest over ALVR.
+The Boba simulation and rendering code stays in the Boba repository; the ILLIXR plugins launch it, deliver headset/controller poses to it, and return its rendered stereo images to the headset.

+Two Quest 3 paths are available:

+- `boba_quest_native_server` uses the native ILLIXR Quest app and ILLIXR's existing network backends.
+Meta OpenXR runs directly on the Quest.
+It does not require ALVR or SteamVR.
+- `boba_quest` preserves the original ALVR/SteamVR path as a working baseline.
+  The desktop OpenXR plugin receives input and submits images through SteamVR, while ALVR transports them between SteamVR and its Quest client.

 ## One-time Boba setup